ward/run/_drafts/2022-01-23-heatmap-update.md

 neighbourhood, and go to another one.
 Not very pleasant.

 This is a bit of a drag, especially with our car situation while there.
-Instead, I decided to not focus too much on the actual street count and instead try to connect up the different bits of heatmap I had.
+Instead, I decided to not focus too much on the actual street count and tried to connect up the different bits of heatmap I had.
 Sound familiar?
 We're creating another blob, ladies and gentlemen!
 One downside: them dangerous streets.
 I had made up my mind though, I had packed my fluorescent running vest before heading state side and I figured I would give it an honest try.